SolangeUG/nature-in-code/nature-in-code.md

 // TODO: embed simulation
 ```

-Most importantly, in implementing recovery, we discover under which conditions an infectious disease can be slowed down and eventually stopped.
+Finally, in implementing recovery, we discover under which conditions an infectious disease can be slowed down and eventually stopped.